ttetrafon/system-intelligence-obsidian-vault/Game System/Gameplay/Gameplay.md

 |   deific    |   20   | A task that only the divines have hopes to succeed on.                  |
 ## Extra Success Effects
 If you get a better success rate than the one required by the task at hand you gain additional benefits.
 The number of extra effects equals to the degree of success of your check.
-> For example, you are trying to charm a guard to allow you to enter in a restricted facility, which is a demanding task.
+> For example, you are trying to charm a guard to allow you to enter in a restricted facility, which is a demanding task (3 successes required).
 You scored 5 successes though, so the guard not only allows you to enter the facility but also provides you with information on how to avoid the guard patrols within and gives you visitor named tags so you can avoid secondary identity checks if you are caught.

 ## Limited Success
 Sometimes you may fail but you would prefer not to.
 In these occasions you may decide that you succeeded instead but suffer a number of drawbacks equal to your DoF; you can decide what the consequences are yourself, but the GM must approve of these.